Introduction to Git and GitHub

 git clone [email protected]:<tuCuentadeGithub>/ejemploGitHun.git

-3 - Make changes
+3 - Making changes

 3.1 - Make a commit